microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

   file on window creation just the same as if it was parsed on the commandline.
   If the user provides a file on the commandline, we'll just ignore that value from `profiles.json`.
+* When working on "New Window", we'll want the user to be able to open a new window with not only the default profile, but also a specific profile.
+This will help us enable that scenario.

 ## Resources